 ECD invokes the layers metaphor in its approach to assessment.
 Each layer clarifies relationships within conceptual, structural, or operational levels that need to be coordinated and are either informed by, or hold implications for, other levels.
 Understanding the relationships within layers clarifies decision points and issues involved in making them.
-While the layers might suggest a sequence in the design process, good practice typically is characterized by cycles of iteration and refinement both within and across layers.
+Although the layers might suggest a sequence in the design process, good practice typically is characterized by cycles of iteration and refinement both within and across layers.

-The depictions of layers and various representations within layers discussed below draw on Mislevy, Steinberg, and Almond (2003) and on work in the Principled Assessment Design for Inquiry (PADI) project (Mislevy & Baxter, in press).
-PADI is an NSF-sponsored project charged with developing a conceptual framework and supporting software to design science inquiry assessments.
+The depictions of layers and various representations within layers discussed below are based on concepts about educational assessments discussed in Mislevy, Steinberg, and Almond (2003) and on work in the Principled Assessment Designs for Inquiry (PADI) project (Baxter & Mislevy, 2005).
+PADI is a National Science Foundation-sponsored project charged with developing a conceptual framework and supporting software to design science inquiry assessments.
 As representations, however, PADI's design patterns and task templates are applicable across content domains and educational levels.

-To illustrate the application of these concepts and structures to assessment design, we take as a running example assessments from a graduate course in the foundations of assessment design, EDMS 738.
+To illustrate the application of these concepts and structures to assessment design, we use assessments from a graduate course in the foundations of assessment design, EDMS 738, as a running example.
 The assignments in EDMS 738 ask students to analyze aspects of actual assessments of their choice, in terms of the readings and concepts of the course.
 There are assignments that focus on psychological foundations of the student's example, the measurement model, the task design, and evaluation procedures.
 A final project requires an integrative analysis of the example incorporating all of these components.